awsdocs/aws-step-functions-developer-guide/doc_source/connect-sagemaker.md

     + [https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTransformJob.html#API_CreateTransformJob_RequestParameters](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTransformJob.html#API_CreateTransformJob_RequestParameters)
   + [Response syntax](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTransformJob.html#API_CreateTransformJob_ResponseSyntax)
 **Note**
-AWS Step Functions will not automatically create a policy for `CreateTransformJob` when you create a state machine that integrates with Amazon SageMaker\.
+When you create a state machine that integrates with Amazon SageMaker, AWS Step Functions will not automatically create a policy for `CreateTransformJob`\.
 You must attach an inline policy to the created role\.
-For more infomation, see this example IAM policy: [`CreateTrainingJob`](sagemaker-iam.md#sagemaker-iam-createtrainingjob)\.
+For more information, see this example IAM policy: [`CreateTrainingJob`](sagemaker-iam.md#sagemaker-iam-createtrainingjob)\.

-The following includes a `Task` state that creates a Amazon SageMaker transform job, specifying the Amazon S3 location for `DataSource` and `TransformOutput`\.
+The following includes a `Task` state that creates an Amazon SageMaker transform job, specifying the Amazon S3 location for `DataSource` and `TransformOutput`\.

 ```
 {